 I don’t know about you, but I’ve really found the breaking news on climate change assaulting and terrifying lately.
 Headlines like “Climate Change: ‘Abrupt,’ Unpredictable,’ ‘Irreversible’ and ‘Highly Damaging‘” have frequented my news feed illustrating how catastrophic the effects of climate change will be and actually already are.
 Just last week I saw the first “official” climate refugee story break as residents of Papua New Guinea began fleeing their homes.
-There’s even one threatening my own wanderlust featuring climate-hit-list tourism destinations.
+There’s even one threatening my own wanderlust featuring a climate-hit-list of tourism destinations.

 Reports of record breaking extreme weather and the UN’s latest Intergovernmental Panel on Climate Change (IPCC) report emphasize the urgent need to adapt to climate change.
 NASA is also looking toward the future of understanding, mitigating and surviving man-made climate change, illustrating that it’s more clear than ever before that this is not some future threat, but a reality being felt now.